 Do good to others for the joy of feeling good about what you did.
 If you do things for others expecting something in return then you are setting yourself up to feel cheated.
 The greatest joy is in the giving.
 But you can enjoy the receiving also if you accept the gift with no judgment about what it should have been.

 Set high goals for your life.
 Aim higher than you need to reach to feel good about yourself.
 You are unlikely to accomplish more than you aimed for but do not be disheartened if you get less than all you have aimed for.

 19. Accept failure as a required subject.

 The only person who does not fail is the one who does not try.
-Learn form your misses.
+Learn from your misses.
 Take more shots and see what you may be able to accomplish.

 20. Forgive yourself – guilt makes you do better, shame is that feeling of not being an OK person.

-Aiming higher by accept that what you do, if done with good motives, is good enough.
+Aiming higher by accepting that what you do, if done with good motives, is good enough.